roguehistory/Hist_Digh3814/content/en/docs/8-reuse.md

 ![](https://licensebuttons.net/l/by-nc/4.0/88x31.png)

-Original content by Shawn Graham, is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+Original content by Scott Coleman, Forked from [Shawn Graham](https://github.com/shawngraham), is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 Please feel free to reuse exercises in your own course materials, with a link back to the original page.